UniverseDevel/ULO-Controller/HELP_SHELL.md

       ./ulo.sh '192.168.0.10' 'test' '123!Abc' 'downloadvideos' '/tmp/ulovideo'

 Notes from working with ULO:
-    - When using this tool, ULO usualy wakes up unless it is in Alert mode.
+    - When using this tool, ULO usually wakes up unless it is in Alert mode.
-    - Transfer speeds usualy depends on WiFi signal strength or ULOs processing power.
+    - Transfer speeds usually depends on WiFi signal strength or ULOs processing power.
 Due to way how we access files there is not much space to make this process faster in this code.
     - Files from ULO memory can be emptied only in standard mode.